 Chocolate Swiss Roll

-Bonus recipe for one-cup microwave chocolake cake
+Bonus recipe for one-cup microwave chocolate cake

-To make a one-cup chocolate cake you place 1 cup of plain flour, 1 teaspoon baking powder, 1 heaped tablespoon cocoa powder and 1 cup of sugar into a mixing bowl.
-Add 1 egg and 1 cup of milk and 50ml suflower oil.
+To make a one-cup chocolate cake place 1 cup of plain flour, 1 teaspoon baking powder, 1 heaped tablespoon cocoa powder and 1 cup of sugar into a mixing bowl.
+Add 1 egg and 1 cup of milk and 50ml sunflower oil.
 Mix well to combine and stir to make sure there are no lumps.

 Tip the mixture into a deep microwave-safe bowl and microwave on high for between 8 to 10 minutes.
 Check after 8 minutes and if it isn’t quite set put it back for another minute or two.
 Make sure the bowl is deep enough to allow the cake to rise.
 The first time I made it I used a bowl that wasn’t large enough and the whole thing over-flowed all over the inside of my microwave!

-Let it cool and then use slices for the black forest trifle instead of swiss roll.
+Let it cool and then use slices for the black forest trifle instead of Swiss roll.

 Milk

-This is a dessert, so full-fat milk preferable.
+This is a dessert, so full-fat milk is preferable.
 You can use semi-skimmed if that is all you have in the fridge.

 Cherry Pie Filling